-Because of this close relationship, one frequently says, of objects A and B in a category, 'Let A be a subobject of B', meaning that one has in mind a certain equivalence class of monomorphisms that in particular contains a monomorphism $A \rightarrow B$.
+Because of this close relationship, one frequently says, of objects A and B in a category, 'Let A be a subobject of B', meaning that one has in mind a certain equivalence class of monomorphisms that in particular contains a monomorphism $A \rightarrowtail B$.
 You should be aware that there may be many other monomorphisms from A to B that are not in the equivalence class, just as from any subset A of a set B there are generally many injective functions from A to B other than the inclusion.

 2.8.13 As a consequence of the properties of the subobject construction, categorists take a different attitude toward substructures such as subsets and submonoids, as compared to many other mathematicians.
 For them, A is a subobject or substructure of B if there is a monomorphism from A to B, and the subobject is the equivalence class determined by that monomorphism.
-For example, let Z denote the set of integers and R the set of real numbers.
-In calculus classes, Z is a subset of R; an integer actually is a real number.
-For the categorist, it suffices that there be a monic (injective) map from Z to R.
+For example, let $\bf Z$ denote the set of integers and $\bf R$ the set of real numbers.
+In calculus classes, $\bf Z$ is a subset of $\bf R$; an integer actually is a real number.
+For the categorist, it suffices that there be a monic (injective) map from $\bf Z$ to $\bf R$.